“Data is wealth, so is it okay to plunder it or play with it?”

 GDPR stands for General Data Protection Regulation.
 This applies to the jurisdictions which come under the European Union(EU) and European Economic Area(EEA).

 This was formulated with an objective to increase the protection around handling private data.
-This became effective since May 15, 2018.

 The answer to this is;